theoutfield/sc_sncn_motorcontrol/module_profiles/doc/index.rst

     :backlinks: none
     :depth: 3

-This module contains utilities to generate Torque/Velocity/Position ramps to smooth the variation rate of their corresponding reference signals, and ensure a smooth transition between set points on a control loop.
+This module contains utilities to generate Torque/Velocity/Position ramps to smooth the variation rate of their corresponding reference signals, and to ensure a smooth transition between set points on a control loop.
 In some cases, where 2 set points are not close enough, it is mandatory the use a profiled reference signal to avoid mechanical stresses.

 .. cssclass:: github